fabianbees/icingaweb2-module-grafana/doc/03-module-configuration.md

 Enable/Disable fancy shadows around the graph image.

 ### dashboardlink
 Controls whether the "view in grafana" link points to the whole dashboard or only to the panel (default).
-This is useful when only specific or single panels are shown in Icingaweb2 and the dashboard contains addiitonal panels.
+This is useful when only specific or single panels are shown in Icingaweb2 and the dashboard contains additional panels.

 ### accessmode
 Controls how the graphs are fetched/delivered for/to the users.